Champions League preview: What to look out for on Wednesday

 Article summary

-Will Diogo Jota, Lautaro Martínez and Kingsley Coman leave their mark on Matchday 4?
+Will Thiago Silva, Bruno Fernandes and Erling Braut Haaland leave their mark on Matchday 5?

 Article top media content